alncat/opusTomo/README.md

 ## S.pombe 80S Ribosome <a name="80s"></a>
+The S.pombe dataset is publicly available at EMPIAR-10988 (https://www.ebi.ac.uk/empiar/EMPIAR-10988/).

-OPUS-TOMO has superior structural disentanglement ability to capture continous structral changes into PCs of the composition latent space, and characterizes structurally heterogeneous subpopulations.
+In this dataset, OPUS-TOMO has shown superior structural disentanglement ability to capture continous structral changes into PCs of the composition latent space, and characterizes structurally heterogeneous subpopulations.

 <img width="781" alt="image" src="https://github.com/alncat/opusTomo/assets/3967300/b2211c66-28f3-4562-a1f5-de77444aff04">